duckduckgo/duckduckgo/documentation/spice2.md

 We've created two files in the Spice share directory (`share/spice/npm/`) :

 1. `npm.js` - which delegates the API's response and calls `Spice.render()`
-2. `npm.handlebars` - which specifies the plugin's HTML structure and determines which attributes of the API response are placed in the HTML result
+2. `npm.handlebars` - which specifies the instant answer's HTML structure and determines which attributes of the API response are placed in the HTML result

-You may notice other plugins also include a css file.
-For **NPM** the use of CSS wasn't necessary and this is also true for many other plugins.
+You may notice other instant answers also include a css file.
+For **NPM** the use of CSS wasn't necessary and this is also true for many other instant answers.
 If however CSS is needed it can be added.
 Please refer to the [Spice FAQ](#faq) for more inforamtion about custom css.

 ##Example #2 - Alternative.To (Basic Carousel Instant Answer)
 The Alternative.To instant answer is very similar to NPM in that it is also relatively basic, however, it uses the **Carousel** Spice Template.
 Let's take a look at the code and see how this is done: